bnadlerjr/lightrail/README.md

 ## Installation / Development

 This project is _not_ intended to be published to Hex.
 Install by cloning this repo and running the `bin/setup` script.
-A `precommit` helper script is available that will compile, test and lint code.
+A `bin/precommit` helper script is available that will compile, test and lint code.

 ## Notes